ARMmbed/mbed-os-example-client/README.md

 ##### Nanostack-border-router

- The [nanostack-border-router](https://github.com/ARMmbed/nanostack-border-router) can be configured and built for the 6LoWPAN ND or Thread mode.
+You can configure and build the [nanostack-border-router](https://github.com/ARMmbed/nanostack-border-router) for the 6LoWPAN ND or Thread mode.

 ##### mbed gateway